cogdog/dailyblank/README.md

 ## New Features

+* Reorganized repo to be the theme only, moved the parent theme and twitter auth plugin to separate repos
 * Theme options to trigger email notification when scheduled supply is below  selected threshold; also a standby mode to pause hourly twitter API checks
 * CSS support for [User Interface Options plugin](https://github.com/fluid-project/uio-wordpress-plugin)
 * New options for leaderboard shortcode to restrict to tweets after a specified date